CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 `FCesiumMetadataGenericValue` has been renamed to `FCesiumMetadataValue` in the new API, but its function hasn't changed.
 It represents a value retrieved from a metadata property in an abstracted form.
 This way, metadata values can be retrieved from differently-typed properties and acted upon with more general behavior.

-Below is a comprehensive list of related changes.

-- Renamed `FCesiumMetadataGenericValue` has been renamed to `FCesiumMetadataValue`.
+Additionally, `UCesiumMetadataGenericValueBlueprintLibrary` has been renamed to `UCesiumMetadataValueBlueprintLibrary`.
+This includes the following changes:

+- Renamed `GetBlueprintComponentType` to `GetArrayElementBlueprintType`.
+- Deprecated `GetTrueType` and `GetTrueComponentType`.
+Use `GetValueType` to get the type information as a `FCesiumMetadataValueType` instead.

+Functions have also been added to retrieve a `FCesiumMetadataValue`'s value as one of the new vector and matrix value types:

+- `GetIntPoint`
+- `GetVector2D`
+- `GetIntVector`
+- `GetVector3f`
+- `GetVector`
+- `GetVector4`
+- `GetMatrix`

+### Metadata Arrays

+`FCesiumMetadataArray` has been renamed to `FCesiumPropertyArray`, and `UCesiumMetadataArrayBlueprintLibrary` has been renamed to `UCesiumPropertyArrayBlueprintLibrary` accordingly.
+This still represents an array of metadata entities, where the values are retrieved by index.
+However, instead of retrieving values with a specific type (e.g., using the **"Get Integer"** or **"Get Boolean"** functions), there is only **"Get Value"**.
+This returns the  functions in `UCesiumPropertyArrayBlueprintLibrary` have been deprecated:

-### Feature Tables -> Property Tables
+### Property Tables

 Feature tables in `EXT_feature_metadata` correspond to property tables in `EXT_structural_metadata`.
-As such, `FCesiumFeatureTable` has been renamed to `FCesiumPropertyTable`. `FCesiumPropertyTableStatus` has been added to indicate whether a property table is valid.
+As such, `FCesiumFeatureTable` has been renamed to `FCesiumPropertyTable`.
+The properties of a `FCesiumPropertyTable` have been renamed from `FCesiumMetadataProperty` to `FCesiumPropertyTableProperty` for clarity.

+`FCesiumPropertyTableStatus` has been added to indicate whether a property table is valid.

 Additionally, `UCesiumFeatureTableBlueprintLibrary` has been renamed to `UCesiumPropertyTableBlueprintLibrary`.
 The following functions have also been renamed:
 | Old | New |